AJ26112k3/Group-2/Apurv/README.md

 TASK -2
 # Step 1: Create a file with the first name in a text editor
- vim saumya.txt &
+ vim apurv.txt &
 # Step 2: Create a file with the last name in a text editor
-vim pathak.txt &
+vim jha.txt &
 # Step 3: List out processes running in the system
 ps aux
 # Step 4: Identify and kill the process belonging to the first name